end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 # Introduction

-If you ever need to use an RC Transmitter &amp; receiver for a personal project, an easy way to retrieve the signal is to connect the receiver to a micro-controller.
+If you ever need to use an RC Transmitter & receiver for a personal project, an easy way to retrieve the signal is to connect the receiver to a micro-controller.

 However, decoding the signal to get actual transmitter values is not as easy as it sounds.
 You need to know the correct encoding and searching on the internet about the subject gives erratic results.